hyperlane-xyz/hyperlane-monorepo/README.md

 ## Overview

-Abacus is a cross-chain communication system.
-It handles passing raw buffers between blockchains cheaply, and with minimal fuss.
-Like IBC and other cross-chain communication systems, Abacus creates channels between chains, and then passes its messages over the channel.
-Once a channel is established, any application on the chain can use it to send messages to any other chain.
+Abacus is a interchain messaging protocol.
+It handles passing generalized messages between blockchains cheaply, enabling genuine interchain applications.
+Inspired by IBC, Abacus creates channels between chains.
+In that respect, Abacus is a network between blockchains, and then passes messages between applications over these channels.
+Channels can be used by numerous applications on any source or destination chain.
+Abacus is implemented wholly in smart contracts, and thus can be implemented in any turing complete smart contract chain.

+Unfortunately, while Abacus might feel like magic, it isn't actually magic.
+Something's got to give.
+When contrasted against IBC and other communication protocols based on PoS light clients, Abacus does have weaker security guarantees.
+It trades off generalizability, economies of scale and ease of implementation against securuity guarantees.
+That said, Abacus augments it's PoS security model with what we call Sovereign Consensus, which allows any Abacus application to define arbitrary rules which are a pre-condition for messages being processed.
+You can read more about Sovereign Consensus [here](https://docs.useabacus.network/abacus-docs/protocol/security/sovereign-consensus)

-Compared to IBC and PoS light client based cross-chain communication, Abacus has weaker security guarantees.
-However, Abacus may be implemented on any smart contract chain, with no bespoke light client engineering.
-Because it does not run a light client, Abacus does not spend extra gas verifying remote chain block headers.
+Other than its unique security model, Abacus is different from IBC and other interchain communication protocols in a major way; Abacus may be implemented on any smart contract platform without a need for light client engineering.
+Since it does not run a light client, Abacus doesn't need to spend extra gas verifying block headers, a major efficiency gain for such a system.

-In other words, Abacus is designed to prioritize:
+Said succintly, Abacus was built to prioritize:

+- Simplicity: A simple interface for establishing and maintaining connection between applications.
+- Speed of implementation: Can be impelemented on any smart contract chain, PoS + SC security model for lower latency.
 - Cost: No header verification or state management.
-- Speed of implementation: Requires only simple smart contracts, no complex cryptography.
-- Ease of use: Simple interface for maintaining application connections.
+Economies of scale in messaging overhead.

 You can read more about Abacus' architecture in the [documentation](https://docs.useabacus.network/).